 To: Junior majors in Ed Studies

-All juniors must attend (or if studying away, Skype into) a meeting with Ed Studies faculty on Tuesday March 5th, 2019 at 12:15 p.m. in McCook 201 conference room (light lunch will be provided) to learn about requirements for the one-semester senior thesis, which is typically completed in the Educ 400: Senior Research Seminar.
+All juniors must attend (or if studying away, Skype into) a meeting with Ed Studies faculty on Tuesday March 3rd, 2020 at 12:15 p.m. in McCook 303 classroom (light lunch will be provided) to learn about requirements for the one-semester senior thesis.
+Students typically complete their thesis while enrolled in the Educ 400: Senior Research Seminar.
 Due to the large size of the Class of 2021, the Ed Studies faculty will assign students to ONE of two sections, both to be taught by Prof. Dan Douglas: